srfoster/racket-react/README.md

 # TODOS

-;Tool to start a new project.

 ;Clean up
 ;  How to Factor out components into modules?
 ;    CodeMirror almost done
 ;      css
 ;      npm import
+;      use APIExplorer.
+Figure out how to extend with domain specific logic (pass in a prop...)

 ;Start personal component library!
 Spellbook
   * ffmpeg